The Crash Testing

 Crash Testing Procedures

-Some of the crash test applied on two or three bollards as a set of one barrier, the same arrangement should be constructed at site.
+Some of the crash tests applied on two or three bollards as a set of one barrier, the same arrangement should be constructed at the site.
 One bollard will not be certified if installed individually.

-One certificate cover one standard but it can be indicated in the testing report that the bollard also meet the requirements of other standards.
+One certificate covers one standard but it can be indicated in the testing report that the bollard also meets the requirements of other standards.